faister/iot-workshop/iot-hub-gateway-sdk-physical-device.md

 > Note: You can skip this step if you are using the provided SD card.

-Install dependancies for the Azure IoT Gateway SDK.
+Install dependencies for the Azure IoT Gateway SDK.

 ```
 sudo apt-get -y install curl build-essential libcurl4-openssl-dev git cmake libssl-dev uuid-dev valgrind libglib2.0-dev libtool autoconf